R. G. Knowles: Biography

-Knowles was born in Hamilton, Ontario, Canada, a British subject, but was raised in Chicago.
+Knowles was born in Hamilton, Canada West, a British subject, but was raised in Chicago.
 He left school at the age of 12, after his father died, and worked for a while as a window dresser in a department store, before moving to Colorado for his health.
 There, he discovered a talent for storytelling, and decided to launch a career in entertainment.

 He made his first professional appearance in vaudeville in Chicago in 1878, and appeared in New York the following year.
 He toured in the United States for some years, and developed his act which Peter Gammond describes as being "most of it a sustained sarcastic attack on his audience".
 He toured in a musical comedy, Mam’zelle, worked for some time with Haverly's Minstrels, and in 1888-89 worked as an actor in Augustin Daly's theatrical company in New York.

 He made his first appearances in London at the Trocadero Music Hall in June 1891.
 Although he was not an immediate success, he soon gained popularity with his "husky voice, staccato delivery, and American-style humour."
 Billed as "The Very Peculiar American", he always appeared in a costume of "a seedy frock coat, battered top hat, and white trousers."
 He was described as "a neat man with a high forehead, slicked back hair and wide eyes."
 He had long residencies at the Empire, Leicester Square, and the Tivoli Theatre of Varieties, breaking box office records for a single performer.